 Students in grades 9 and 10 also have the chance to participate in the French and Spanish exchange programs as well as in the Texas GAPP (German American Partnership Program) Exchange in grade 10.

-In 10th Grade students take part in a Betriebspraktikum (Internship) for ten days intended to provide them with the opportunity to gather experience in a professional field they are interested in.
+In 9th Grade students take part in a Betriebspraktikum (internship) for ten days intended to provide them with the opportunity to gather experience in a professional field they are interested in.
 They are responsible for writing applications and finding their internship.
 They also take the exams for the Mittlerer Schulabschluß, MSA (Intermediate School Certificate):

 Intermediate School Certificate (Mittlerer Schulabschluß, MSA)